standard-for-public-code/standard-for-public-code/docs/releasing.md

         - Title the release
         - Add changelog bullets
         - Drag-and-drop the generated .pdf into the assets
-6. Update 'develop' with a merge from 'master'
+6. Update 'develop' with a merge from 'main'